sriramss/docs-csm/300-SERVICE-GUIDES.md

 ## Nomenclature & Constraints

+#### "PXE" or "BOOTSTRAP" MAC

+In general this refers to the literal interface the node will network-boot over.
+This varies between vintages of systems; systems before "Spring 2020" often booted NCNs with onboard NICs, newer systems boot over their PCIe cards.

+If the system is **booting over PCIe than the "bootstrap MAC" and the "bond0 MAC 0" will be identical**.
+If the system is **booting over onboards then the "bootstrap MAC" and the "bond0 MAC 0" will be different.**

-> MACs ...
+> Other Nomenclature
-- "PXE MAC" or "BOOTSTRAP MAC" is the MAC address of the interface that your node will network boot over.
-- "BOND MACS" is the MACs for the physical interfaces that your node will use for the various VLANs.
+- "BOND MACS" are the MACs for the physical interfaces that your node will use for the various VLANs.
 - "NMN MAC" is this is the same as the BOND MACs, but with emphasise on the vlan-participation.
 > Relationships ...
-- It is possible for both the **BOOTSTRAP & BOND0 MAC0** to be the **SAME**.
 - BOND0 MAC0 and BOND0 MAC1 should **not** be on the same physical network card to establish redundancy for failed chips.
 - On the other hand, if any nodes' capacity prevents it from being redundant, then MAC1 and MAC0 will still produce a valid configuration if they do reside on the same physical chip/card.
 - The BMC MAC is the exclusive, dedicated LAN for the onboard BMC.
 It should not be swapped with any other device.